×

 What do expats in Granada appreciate most about the local culture?

 "I guess the depth of the new culture is what I appreciate most.
 Especially in the states you are conditioned to think the USA is number one in all aspects and that everyone wants to be like an American.
-Even in a small country like Nicaragua you find they have just as much national pride, historical richness, musical and artistical creativity, etc," wrote one member in Granada.
+Even in a small country like Nicaragua you find they have just as much national pride, historical richness, musical and artistical creativity, etc," explained one expat living in Granada, Nicaragua.

 What do expats find most challenging?